icloudobject/ico-topo/README.md

 EC2 data model (modelled by EC2 command line JSON output using describeXYZ API) is converted into YiDB data graph using configuration mapping files defined in aws/mapping folder.

+## How it works?

+1. Retrieve the resource description

+2. Topo server converts the JSON service model into YiDB data model based on specification in mapping file. json-path is used to pick up the right value from the original service model.

+3. The result model in YiDB graph representation persistent in MongoDB as documents.

-# Steps to run ico-topo at your local environment
+## Steps to run ico-topo at your local environment

 1. Run ico-topo server